 Any problem causing pain, swelling, discoloration, numbness or a tingling sensation, or abnormal position of the elbow that persists for more than two or three days should be evaluated by Dr. Okoroha to establish the cause and obtain the best treatment as early as possible.

 After careful review of your history and examination, Dr. Okoroha will provide an individualized treatment plan to help you return to your normal function.

-If you have experienced an elbow injury, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced an elbow injury, please contact Dr. Kelechi Okoroha, orthopedic elbow specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.